mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 .. index:: is_prime, is_idempotent, is_principal

-You can determine some properties of the ideal by using the corresponding ``is_*`` method.
+You can determine some properties of the ideal by using the corresponding ``is_`` methods.
 For example, to determine weather the ideals are *prime*, *principal*, or *idempotent* we enter the following: ::

 	sage: J.is_prime()